Harley 45 Drivetrain

 Outer Primary Chain Cover

-There are two different styles of kick-start primary chain cover; early covers had a small inspection cover, and later ones had a larger inspection cover which allowed for easier clutch adjustments.
-The cover fits 45" flathead models from 1941 to 1963, and can be cut out for use with 1964-1973 electric-start Servi-cars.
+There are two different styles of kick-start primary chain cover.
+Early covers had a small inspection cover, and later ones had a larger inspection cover which allowed for easier clutch adjustments.

 Harley Servi-car Kick Pedal

 Harley Davidson offered the bicycle-style kick-pedal on various models since 1917.
-These include 45" Solos (except WLA & WLC), Servi-cars, Big-Twin Flatheads, and also Knuckleheads and Panheads.
+These include 45" Solos (except WL and WLC), Servi-cars, Big-Twin Flatheads, and also Knuckleheads and Panheads.
 The pedal-blocks were offered in red, white, blue or black for riders who wanted to color co-ordinate their bikes.